realfansC/CIS-444/Lectures/L12 Models and Table Views/Exercise12-pt2.md

 10. If necessary, in the Project navigator, drag the `CookProgramTableViewController.swift` file so that it’s positioned with the other Swift files.

-In this custom subclass, you can now define a property to store a list of Meal objects.
+In this custom subclass, you can now define a property to store a list of CookProgram objects.
 The Swift standard library includes a structure called Array that works well for tracking lists of items.

 #### To load the initial data